fdabl/fdabl.github.io/_posts/2018-01-11-Curve-Fitting-Gaussian.md

 <img src="/assets/img/2018-01-11-Curve-Fitting-Gaussian.Rmd/unnamed-chunk-3-1.png" title="Fitting lines with three points (overdetermined)." alt="Fitting lines with three points (overdetermined)." style="display: block; margin: auto 0 auto auto;" />
 </div>

 which is *overdetermined* --- we cannot fit a line that passes through all three of these points.
-We can only fit three *separate* lines, given by two out of three of the equations; see Figure 3.
+We can, for example, fit three *separate* lines, given by two out of three of the equations; see Figure 3.
 But which of these lines, if any, is the "best" line?

 ## (Over)Fitting a curve